 Leicester is a city in the East Midlands of England and the county town of Leicestershire.
-With a population of just over 330,000 people, it is one of the largest cities in the UK.
+With a population of just over 330,000 people, it is one of the largest and oldest cities in the UK.
 Leicester has a rich history and a multicultural population, which makes it a super interesting place to visit.

 You’ll find museums dedicated to everything in Leicester, from ancient history and art at the New Walk Museum to science and technology at the National Space Centre, where you can immerse yourself in everything ‘space, science and everything rocket-propelled’ at this incredible science museum.